ancarda/tls-redirector/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ancarda/tls-redirector)](https://goreportcard.com/report/github.com/ancarda/tls-redirector)
 [![Docker](https://img.shields.io/docker/pulls/ancarda/tls-redirector)](https://hub.docker.com/r/ancarda/tls-redirector)

-tls-redirector is a tiny HTTP server written in Go that is designed to run on port 80 and redirect all incoming traffic to HTTPS.
+TLS Redirector is a tiny HTTP server written in Go that is designed to run on port 80 and redirect all incoming traffic to HTTPS.
 It does this by emitting a 301 Permanent Redirect where the scheme is simply replaced with "https".

 This is intended to separate out responsibilities from the software that listens on port 443 and serves your website.
-Because you have tls-redirector on port 80, you do not need to configure HTTP to HTTPS redirects; simplifying configuration for Apache, nginx, or whatever web server you use.
+Because you have TLS Redirector on port 80, you do not need to configure HTTP to HTTPS redirects; simplifying configuration for Apache, nginx, or whatever web server you use.

 Furthermore, most crawlers and bots will actually connect to port 80 without a meaningful Host header.
-As tls-redirector cannot be configured, it can only politely tell them to go away, whereas your primary web server likely sends them to the "default server" which may well redirect them to your website, opening you up to being scanned.
+As TLS Redirector cannot be configured, it can only politely tell them to go away, whereas your primary web server likely sends them to the "default server" which may well redirect them to your website, opening you up to being scanned.
 This causes tons of noise in your log files.

-Because it uses the Host header, tls-redirector is truly zero-config.
+Because it uses the Host header, TLS Redirector is truly zero-config.
 Set it up once and forget about it.

 ## Useful Links